Modern Slavery Act Statement

 Rationale for action in our investments

 Human trafficking is one of the world’s fastest growing criminal industries.
+(UNODC (2024) 8 facts you need to know about human trafficking in the 21st century.)
 With approximately $150 billion in annual profits made from forced labour, much of this illicit money flows through the global financial system.
-Modern slavery often remains deliberately concealed, particularly within intricate global value chains and the broader financial ecosystem.
+(Modern Slavery & Human Rights Policy & Evidence Centre (2023)) Modern slavery often remains deliberately concealed, particularly within intricate global value chains and the broader financial ecosystem.
 Therefore, capital market actors may inadvertently support businesses reliant on forced labour or support an environment that might exacerbate labour exploitation.

 Triple Point recognise we have a role as a responsible investor to manage this modern slavery risk.
 We understand investors are now expected to scrutinise all investments, no matter how small the stake, for exposure to Modern Slavery, which can hide deep in complex supply chains.